Things you’ll learn:

 NOTE: To fry frozen egg rolls, do not defrost the egg rolls – just add them to the oil frozen, frying 4 to 6 at a time.
 Add an additional 1½ minutes to the frying time since they are frozen.

-White on Rice has a vegetarian Vietnamese Curried Tofu Spring Roll (not fried!)
+Vietnamese Curried Tofu Spring Roll (not fried!)
+(White On Rice Couple)